mlecoleman/nightnight/README.md

 Special Instructions:

 Wake Lock API is not supported in all browsers.
-It is best supported by Chrome and Edge.
+It is best supported by desktop Chrome and Edge.
 My web app will alert you if your browser is not supported, or you can check here for more information: https://caniuse.com/?search=wake%20lock

 3 required features:

-1. Implement a log that records errors, invalid inputs, or other important events and writes them to a text file:  My app will throw an alert if the user's browser isn't compatible with the Wake Lock feature.
+1.

 2.

 3.